 Johanna graduated in 2011 from the University of Minnesota with a BA in Theatre Arts and currently works as a teaching artist at various children’s theaters around the Twin Cities area, leading classes for all ages on acting, singing, and theatrical movement.

 Philip D. Henry joined Six Elements in 2013, after appearing in Lives of the Most Notorious Highwaymen, Launcelot and Guinevere, and Human Combat Chess 2013.
 As a member of the company, he has appeared in Much Ado About Nothing, Orpheus Descending, and HCC 2014.
 He also directed She Kills Monsters in 2015 and Childe Roland to the Dark Tower Came in 2017.

-He graduated in 2007 from Iowa State University with a BA in Performing Arts - Acting and Directing and also works as a Scenic Designer, designing Orpheus Descending for 6E, and previously Sense and Sensibility and Hamlet for Cromulent Shakespeare Company.
+He graduated in 2007 from Iowa State University with a BA in Performing Arts - Acting and Directing and also works as a Scenic Designer, designing Orpheus Descending and The Hound of Chulainn for 6E, and previously Sense and Sensibility and Hamlet for Cromulent Shakespeare Company.
 He is a frequent collaborator with Hardcover Theatre, appearing in several shows since 2010, including Style Not Substance, the Work of Oscar Wilde, Pollyanna, and God Rest Ye Scary Gentlemen I and III.

 Out of the theatre, Phil is a fan and advocate of tabletop gaming, and can frequently be found rolling dice, playing cards or moving miniatures.
 If asked about games, odds are that he will have a number of things to say on the subject.